Dr. Tatiana Zdyb

 “I wanted to focus on resiliency and what is right about people, not what’s wrong with them,” she says.
 “If I can cultivate meaning around my trauma and use that experience to help other people, that makes me a better psychologist.”

 Overlapping with her desire to help people heal is a desire to give back to her community.
-That’s why, in 2018, Tatiana established the Dr. Tatiana Zdyb Mental Health Promotion Fund at LCF to promote the mental health of materially vulnerable Londoners.
+That’s why, in 2018, Tatiana established the Tatiana Zdyb Mental Health Promotion Fund at LCF to promote the mental health of materially vulnerable Londoners.
 While her fund’s current focus is on student mental health, she has big plans for the future.

 “Psychotherapy isn’t covered by OHIP, so if people aren’t independently wealthy or don’t have extended health benefits, they can’t afford it,” she says.
 “I’d love to eventually create a grant program where people in need can apply and receive a grant for therapy.
 I want to increase access and remove as many barriers as I can.”